 25 Annoying Things About Being Pregnant

 No I was not pregnant, no I was not planning to become pregnant, and no I was not planning on having an abortion.
 Yet the tone was set for many a discussion around such subjects, the very minute I was diagnosed.
 One might assume this conversation would take the form of discussing options for egg preservation, in case of future fertility problems.
-Although this was never mentioned really, only glossed over.
+Although this was never mentioned really, only glossed over very vaguely, and only when I tried to bring the subject up.
 A simple "I'm sure you'll be ok" was all that was given in this respect.
-Something I realised was vastly different from the experiences of UK cancer patients, through discussions on support forums.
+Something I realised later was vastly different from the experiences of UK cancer patients, through discussions on support forums.
 I can only assume such options aren't granted free by the HSE, and perhaps some doctors just see it all as a bit "icky"?
 I really have no idea.
-And in fairness I never pushed the issue.
 The only guidance I was given with that side of things was the nurse whispering to me during chemotherapy inquiring about my periods, stating that a regular flow (sorry lads, not sorry) was a good sign at least.

-In this scenario the woman has two choices (in other countries) -continue the pregnancy, reduce your treatment (or not, but it would be advised) or plan a termination, in order to give yourself the best chance of survival.
-Neither option is easy.
+In this scenario the woman has two choices (in other countries) -continue the pregnancy, reduce your treatment (or stop completely, although that wouldn't be advised by a doctor) or plan a termination, in order to give yourself the best chance of survival.
+Neither option is easy, and depend on so many factors as well as personal choice.
 Yet women make these choices for themselves, all around the world, every single day.
 And we trust they know what is best for them.
 Neither case in this regard deserves judgement, they are and should be, case-by-case decisions made by the women themselves and fully supported by both medical staff and loved ones.

-For further information on ways the 8th amendment might effect you or women you love, see:
+For further information on ways the 8th amendment may effect you or women you love, see:

 ❤ Explainer: What is the 8th Amendment?

 ❤ Eight Amendment of the Constitution of Ireland